Decorative page content supporting image

 Underlying Risks In Ultra-Processed Foods

 In today’s fast-paced world, convenience often trumps nutrition.
 From frozen dinners to prepackaged snacks, ultra-processed foods (UPFs) have become a staple in many households.
-These foods, engineered to be irresistibly tasty and easy to prepare, come with a hidden cost: your health.
+These foods are designed to be quick, convenient, and hard to resist—but they often lack real nutrition and can carry serious health risks.

 Alarmingly, many of these products are created by companies with a history in the tobacco industry, using their expertise to make foods that are not only addictive but also particularly appealing to children.
-This has led to a surge in health problems, including type 2 diabetes and non-alcoholic fatty liver disease (NAFLD), even among young people.
+Research has linked heavy consumption of ultra‑processed foods to conditions like type 2 diabetes and fatty liver disease, including in children and teens.

 We are actively investigating cases where ultra-processed foods are linked to type 2 diabetes and NAFLD, especially in individuals diagnosed before age 18.